puppetlabs/bolt/pre-docs/bolt_options.md

 ## Specifying the module path

-When executing tasks or plans, you must specify the `--modulepath` option as the directory containing the task module.
+When executing tasks or plans, you must specify the `--modulepath` option as the directory containing the task modules.

 Specify this option in the format `--modulepath </PATH/TO/MODULE>`.
 This path should be only the path the modules directory, such as `~/modules`.
 Do not specify the module name in this path, as the name is already specified as part of the task or plan name.

-To specify multiple module paths, separate the paths with with a semicolon (`;`) on Windows or a colon (`:`) on all other platforms.
+To specify multiple module directories to search for modules, separate the paths with with a semicolon (`;`) on Windows or a colon (`:`) on all other platforms.